decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-05-strong-chain-quality.md

 When blockspace is abundant, there is no need to give a single proposer monopoly power over the content of the entire block.
 Instead, blockspace can be divided among multiple parties for the same block.
 The following cryptoeconomic definition of Strong Chain Quality captures this idea:

 **Strong Chain Quality**:
-> A coalition that holds $X\%$ of the total stake has, after GST, inclusion rights over valid inputs of its choice up to $X\%$ of the blockspace *in each block*.
+> A coalition that holds $X\%$ of the total stake has, after GST, guaranteed inclusion of its valid inputs up to $X\%$ of the blockspace *in each block*.

 This idealized property implicitly leads to the abstraction of *virtual lanes*, where coalitions effectively control a dedicated fraction of blockspace within each block.
 From an economic perspective, owning a virtual lane corresponds to holding a productive asset that may yield fees and MEV revenue.
 Competition among external entities to acquire and maintain such lanes, through stake accumulation, creates sustained demand for the underlying L1 token.
 The greater the economic value that a given lane can generate, the stronger the incentives to compete for stake, and the more value accrues to the L1 stake that governs access to that blockspace.